Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 - Dynamic Pelvic MRI allows radiologists to directly see detailed images of the anatomy of the pelvic floor structures, which allows analysis of anatomy and function.
 Studies have shown that Dynamic Pelvic MRI is more sensitive than physical examination, making it the gold standard for diagnosing pelvic floor disorders.

-- CT colonography (virtual colonoscopy) is a non-invasive method of imaging the colon for pre-cancerous lesions. it requires a mild colon prep and utilizes computed tomography to obtain images, which are then reviewed on a special workstation.
+- CT colonography (virtual colonoscopy) is a non-invasive method of imaging the colon for pre-cancerous lesions, as well as colorectal cancer. it requires a mild colon prep and utilizes computed tomography to obtain images, which are then reviewed on a special workstation.
 It is frequently compared to optical colonoscopy.

 - Evacuation proctogram (defecography) is used to help diagnose a wide range of pelvic floor problems, including: anal or pelvic pain, difficult defecation, sensation of incomplete emptying, constant sensation of a full rectum, constipation, feeling of “something” coming out of the anus or vagina as a patient strains, or stool leakage.
 This study is performed by a team of subspecialists led by John Bray, MD.